pyrustic/shared/docs/modules/content/shared/content/classes/Document.md

 ## delete
-This method delete the document.
+This method deletes the document.
 Returns a boolean or raise ReadonlyError